-A daily school life of Senior High School student
+A daily school life of a Senior High School student

-'Good Morning!'
-Moring greetings of the students can be heard everywhere in the campus.
-A day of school life starts!
+Morning greetings of the students can be heard everywhere on campus.
+The day of school life starts!

-This class is integrated with geography and civics to foster the abilities to see the society from various viewpoints.
+This class is integrated with geography and civics to foster the abilities to see society from various viewpoints.
 Maps and other learning materials are displayed on the electronic board.

-Students take their lunch in their home class or use a restaurant at North Hall.
+Students take their lunch in their homeroom class or use the restaurant in North Hall.

-Students learn practical English by the native English teacher.
+Students learn practical English with the native English teacher.